Markets Europe & international Cooperation FMSB signs Consultation Agreement with Autorité des Marchés Financiers

 What Changed

 No immediate binding regulatory changes are introduced, as this is a consultation report tied to IOSCO's 2023 DeFi Recommendations and a 2025 Thematic Review assessing implementation progress.
 Key focuses include enhanced regulatory cooperation (Recommendation 11), addressing gaps in enforcement for Crypto Asset Service Providers (CASPs), and applying CDA Policy Recommendations to DeFi for risks like financial stability, investor protection, and market integrity.
-Progress is noted in legal frame
+Progress is noted in legal frameworks, but challenges persist in cross-border cooperation and enforcement beyond CASPs.

 Key Dates

-31 July 2025 - Cut-off date for assessing Participating Jurisdictions' regulatory frameworks in IOSCO's Thematic Review.
+- Cut-off date for assessing Participating Jurisdictions' regulatory frameworks in IOSCO's Thematic Review

-October 16, 2025 - Publication date of FSB and IOSCO reports assessing crypto-asset and stablecoin implementation, including DeFi elements.
+- Publication date of FSB and IOSCO reports assessing crypto-asset and stablecoin implementation, including DeFi elements

-2 February 2026 - IOSCO consultation comment deadline on related reports (e.g., FMIs’ management of general business risks).
-DEADLINE
+- IOSCO consultation comment deadline on related reports (e.g., FMIs’ management of general business risks)

-6 February 2026 - CPMI-IOSCO consultation comment deadline on FMIs’ general business risks guidance, relevant to DeFi infrastructure.
-DEADLINE
+- CPMI-IOSCO consultation comment deadline on FMIs’ general business risks guidance, relevant to DeFi infrastructure

 Compliance Impact

 Urgency: High – While not yet binding, the report underscores incomplete global implementation (e.g., enforcement gaps, regulatory arbitrage risks), with IOSCO/FSB calling for swift action amid 2025-2026 reviews.
-This matters as DeFi's growth amplifies systemic risks, prompting "same risk, same rule
+This matters as DeFi's growth amplifies systemic risks, prompting "same risk, same rule" enforcement; firms risk non-compliance fines, operational restrictions, or lost innovation opportunities without proactive alignment.

 Asset ManagerCrypto ExchangeFintech Periodic & ongoing disclosures Sustainable Finance Regulatory developments The AMF responds to the European Commission’s public consultation on the draft European sustainability reporting standards